Colfax Marathon

-The Colfax Marathon (previously known as the Colorado Colfax Marathon) is an annual marathon foot-race held in Colorado, United States, since 2006.
-Significant portions of the course follow Colfax Avenue.
+The Colfax Marathon is an annual long-distance running event held in the Denver metropolitan area.
+The Colfax Marathon weekend is the largest marathon weekend in the Rocky Mountain region, with 25,000 runners in 2024.
+As Denver’s largest running event, the Colfax Marathon includes seven races over two days and a two-day health & fitness expo.
+Races include a marathon, half marathon, urban 10 miler, and a 5K.
+In addition, the marathon relay has teams in corporate, government or open divisions and is the second largest marathon relay in the United States.

 History

-About 6,000 people took part in the inaugural event in 2006.
+The Colfax Marathon was first held in 2006, with about 6,000 people taking part in the inaugural race.

-The 2011 Kaiser Permanente Colfax Marathon, Half Marathon and 5-person Marathon Relay were held on Sunday, May 15, 2011.

 The 2020 in-person edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of running the race virtually or transferring their entry to 2021 or 2022.

-Similarly, the 2021 edition of the race, originally scheduled for May, was postponed to October due to the pandemic.
+Similarly, the 2021 edition of the race, originally scheduled for May, was postponed to October due to the pandemic.The event returned for 2022.

+In 2023, 21,000 runners participated in the race weekend.

 Course

 The initial course followed Colfax Avenue for almost the entire race.
-It started in Aurora, headed west through Denver, and finished in Lakewood.
+It began in Aurora at the Aurora Sports Park, headed west through Denver, only departing the Avenue to detour briefly to the entrance of the Children's Hospital at Anschutz Medical Campus, as well as looping through City Park, Denver, before finishing in west Lakewood near Colorado Mills.

-The course changed in 2008 to start and finish in Denver's City Park, with only portions of it on Colfax Avenue.
-The full marathon heads west to Lakewood and back; the half marathon east to Aurora and back.
+The course changed in 2008 to start and finish in City Park, with only portions of it along Colfax Avenue.
+The full marathon headed west to Lakewood and back; the half marathon east to Aurora and back.

+Over time, the half marathon route has undergone various changes to incorporate various Denver landmarks, including the Colorado State Capitol, Civic Center Park, Fire Station No. 1, 16th Street Mall, the Colorado Convention Center, among others.
+The route also incorporates a "Zoo Mile" which allows runners to pass through the Denver Zoo.

+Because of the high number of participants in 2023, the marathon and half marathon courses were changed for the 2024 event.
+Previously, the two courses were completely merged together; now, the event has separated its marathon and half marathon courses for several miles of the race.

 Other races

-In addition to the main event, a half marathon, a relay and a 5K race also take place.
+In addition to the main event, a half marathon, a marathon relay and a 5K race also take place.